1. Home

 What to Pack for Germany- Traveling to Germany Checklist

-I really am my father’s daughter… I have a thing for lists.
-This includes making a fairly detailed traveling to Germany checklist every time I go (He even makes notes on his lists after returning, and files them for future reference… I’m not THAT far out there).
-In the old days you could pack 5 bags and have clothes for every eventuality (invited to a Costume Ball? covered…. hiking in the Alps? covered….
+In the old days traveling to Germany meant you could pack 5 bags and have clothes for every eventuality (invited to a Costume Ball? covered…. hiking in the Alps? covered….
 A day at the spa? got it).
-Sadly, today you are far more restricted by luggage allowance and increasing costs per bag.
+Today you are far more restricted by luggage allowance and increasing costs per bag.
 And honestly… who wants to schlepp all that luggage??
-Worst of all, I found out the hard way that you can’t fit THAT many suitcases into the trunk of a small European car… (and then there was the time I had to take a stroller apart to make it fit).
+Worst of all, I found out the hard way that you can’t fit THAT many suitcases into the trunk of a small European car.
+Fortunately, I have a thing for lists.
+This includes making a fairly detailed traveling to Germany checklist every time I go.
+And I adjust it with each new experience so that when it comes time to haul out my suitcase, I know exactly what to pack for Germany.

 packing list for germany